dimitriosdev/steelmade/src/pages/index.md

 ---
 templateKey: index-page
-title: Connecting People with Nature
+title: Steel Made - High Quality Installations
-image: /img/chuttersnap-ifmqouokaoa-unsplash.jpg
+image: /img/alum-facade-01.jpg
-heading: Connecting People with Nature*
-subheading: "*A Gatsby v3 starter template set up with Netlify CMS and Tailwind CSS."
+heading: Giapoutzis Efthimis
+subheading: "High Quality Aluminium Door and Window Installations."
 about:
   heading: Who we are
-  description: "Our team of architects, gardeners and enginners is working with
-    clients all over the world to transform urban spaces with the best nature provides."
+  description: "Our team of expert advisors are standing by to assist you with all your aluminium installation and stainless steel balustrade needs.
+With over 16 years of experience between us, your home and office building needs are in the best hands!"
   image:
     image: /img/leon-tho1_oukbg0-unsplash.jpg
-    alt: people working in agency
+    alt: people working in company
   button:
     url: /about
     label: Find out more